My linen closet has been screaming for some TLC for some time now. Take a look at the before picture below:

 You can get a similar one on Amazon which is where I bought this one about a year ago: Twine

 These labels were so easy to use.
 There’s a total of 90 labels, 40 large and 50 small.
 They come in different shapes and they are reusable.
 The chalk pen is also easy to wipe off and start over if you mess up which I did a few times.
 Plus, they are very affordable!
-I paid $6.99.
+I paid $6.99 at the time of my purchase.

 Here’s the link if you are interested: Chalkboard Labels